supersjgk/Handwritten-Digit-Classification-PyTorch/README.md

 Command to run the python file: python mnist.py

+This model has only 2 linear layers.
 To improve accuaracy, experiment with learning rate and other hyperparameters.